threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ---
-title: Fasting retreat 4 - 7 June 2026
+title: Fasting retreat spring 2027
 subtitle: Unique combination of fasting and bodywork developed by Manuvision
 description: When you need a reset, but can't do it alone.</br></br> A 3-day guided fast and body therapy retreat to cleanse muscles, organs, emotions and the mind.
 Led by Steffen Lundgaard, who has been facilitating fast retreats for over 15 years.
 Near Amsterdam.
 featured_image: /images/mv-fast.jpg